 What is the best way to grow an oak tree bonsai from an acorn?

 The best method to grow an oak tree bonsai from acorns is to select the right acorns.
 Ensure you choose at least 50 to ensure your acorn germinates.
-Pick acorns directly from the tree and not the ground and transport them in a plastic bag with moisture to ensure they do not dry out.
+Pick acorns directly from the tree, not the ground, and transport them in a moist plastic bag to ensure they do not dry out.